Is Your Website Responsive?

 No matter the size of the screen, a responsive design will adapt.
 Times have changed since the

 1990’s and websites need to change with them to keep users engaged.
-The way we create and view websites is more complex than it’s ever been before.
+The way we create and view websites are more complex than it’s ever been before.
 We hope this blog has helped you understand the importance of having a responsive website design and the possibilities it presents your business.
 For more help with creating a responsive website, contact Creative Juice today.